-What We Are Doing (Objectives) Where Are We today?
-(2022) The Impact We Are A Health Equity Unit exists, but there is no defined training for the organization.
-Cultural competency needs improvement.
-More staff diversity within Wellness Promotion program.
-Defined policies and training available that encourage more equity and cultural competency.
-1. Identify and implement trainings.
-Identify a cultural competency training and develop an evaluation tool to evaluate training appropriateness.
-2. Develop process for training implementation and evaluation.
+What We Are Doing (Objectives) Where Are We Today?
+(2022) The Impact We Are Seeking (2027) How We Will Do It (Initiatives) Objective #1 A Health Equity Unit exists, but More staff diversity within Wellness Promotion program.
+Defined policies and Identify and implement trainings.
+Identify a cultural competency training and develop an Increase CDPHP staff competency of health there is no defined training for the evaluation tool to evaluate training appropriateness. equity and cultural competency/ sensitivity. organization.
+Cultural training available that encourage more Develop process for training implementation and evaluation. composition, containing competency/ sensitivity needs improvement. equity and cultural competency/ sensitivity.
 Develop and execute a process for rolling out training to CDPHP staff.
 Ensure that 100% of CDPHP staff have completed training and that a requirement is in place for new hires to complete training as well.
 3. Improve training content and effectiveness.
-Identify training improvements needed and revision of training to increase self-efficacy based on results of Cultural humility/competency needs improvement (currently overall moderate).
-Partners seek employees who have lived experience.
-Higher number of partners with high cultural competency/humility.
-Community led programming.
-1. Offer CDPHP cultural competency training to funded partners to support community-led programming.
-Communication and roll-out of cultural competency training to all CDPHP funded partners.
-2. Develop process for training implementation and evaluation.
+Identify training improvements needed and revision of training to increase self-efficacy based on results of initiative 1.
+Objective #2 Cultural competency/ Higher number of partners with high Offer CDPHP cultural competency training to funded partners to support community-led programming.
+Increase competency of health equity and cultural competency/ sensitivity needs improvement (currently overall moderate). cultural competency/ sensitivity.
+Community-led Communication and roll-out of cultural competency/sensitivity training to all CDPHP funded partners. sensitivity of funded partners.
+Partners seek employees who programming.
+Develop process for training implementation and evaluation. have lived experience.
 Identification of tools needed to support training and evaluation to ensure appropriate fit.
 3. Identify partnerships with new organizations with ties to more disparate communities.
 Collaborate with funded partners to conduct community-led activities (such as forums, townhalls, panels, etc.) to educate on cultural concerns.
-Language Access Plan is currently in development.
+Create new partnerships to address chronic disease directly with communities currently the most disparate in population and collaborate on the implementation of community-led activities.
+Objective #3 Increase inclusivity and accessibility of all Language Access Plan is currently in development.
 Processes established.
-All materials/collateral are aligned using the Language Access Plan.
-Language Access plan fully executed.
-Create new partnerships to address chronic disease directly with communities currently the most disparate in population and collaborate on the implementation of community-led activities.
-1. Implement Language Access Plan to increase accessibility and inclusivity of all resources produced by CDPHP.
-Complete the development and implementation of the Language Access Plan.
-2. Continue to support the Community Health Worker program.
+All materials/ Implement Language Access Plan to increase accessibility and inclusivity of all resources produced by CDPHP. products by CDPHP and partners. collateral are aligned using the Language Complete the development and implementation of the Language Access Plan.
+Access Plan.
+Language Access 2.
+Continue to support the Community Health Worker program. plan fully executed.
 Support efforts to increase the number of new partnerships that CDPHP has made with community-based organizations as well as the number of Community Health Workers (CHWs) employed by CDPHP partners.
 3. Continue to support Sexual Orientation and Gender Identity (SOGI) data collection, including the development of SOGI data collection training.
 Implement methods for SOGI data collection with most current language and trends and ensure CDPHP databases are collecting SOGI indicators where appropriate.
 4. Ensure inclusive and equitable language in all materials and trainings developed by CDPHP.
 Update CDPHP materials to reflect the principles outlined in the Health Equity Style Guide published by the CDC.